 Wildebeests migrate in search of fresh pastures and water as they follow the seasonal rains and grass growth patterns.
 As they are herbivores, they generally depend upon the grasses of the savannah for their survival.
 As the seasons change, the grasses in one area may become depleted and the great herds must move to a new area where the grazing is still growing.

-The best time to witness the great wildebeest migration is between December and August.
+The Best Time To Visit Serengeti to witness the Great Wildebeest Migration is between December and August.
 The migration cycle is a continuous journey of animals throughout the year with different events taking place at different times.
-The southern Serengeti is the best place to see the wildebeest calving from December to March while from May to July, the animals move towards the western corridor where they cross the Grumeti River.
+The southern Serengeti National Park is the best place to see the wildebeest calving from December to March while from May to July, the animals move towards the western corridor where they cross the Grumeti River.
 In July and September, the dramatic Mara River Crossing happens.

 The Serengeti’s Calving Season is a noteworthy time for the great migration.
 During this time, thousands of wildebeests give birth to their young in a synchronized event.
 The calving season usually takes place between December and March in the southern Serengeti plains.
 And it’s also a golden period for predators who take advantage of newborns.
 During this time, around 8,000 new babies are born in a day.